Life insurance - Insufficient payout

-If a business believes that the incident being claimed for has not met the criteria outlined in your policy, they may choose to pay out a smaller amount.
+However, if a business believes that the incident being claimed for has not met the criteria outlined in your policy, they may unfortunately choose to pay out a smaller amount.

 If you feel that the business is being unfair, you should use Resolver to get in touch.

 If the business is unable to resolve your problem, you can escalate your case to the Financial Ombudsman.
 Resolver will remind you to do this at the appropriate time.

 Life Insurance policies cover a range of options: